jpurrutia/mlb-data-app/README.md

 Can I find a way to pivot in PostgreSQL?
 If I do choose python, what tool orchestrates and runs the Python?
 It was cronjob to initially run the other python scripts.
 Maybe I do that for the Run calculated stuff too?
 Query DB table and write back to new table?

+Right now we have the events matched up with the baseball reference for the sample data and steals.
+Define the columns and we're good.